 Phimosis is a condition in which the foreskin of the penis cannot be fully retracted over the glans.
 This condition can affect both children and adults.
-Surgery, specifically circumcision, is one of the most common treatments for severe cases; however, several non-surgical options exist that can treat or even cure phimosis.
+Surgery, specifically circumcision, is one of the most common treatments for severe cases; however, several non-surgical options exist that can effectively manage and often resolve mild to moderate phimosis.

 We outline these options below.

 Repetitive and progressive elongation of the foreskin is one of the most effective and popular non-surgical treatments for phimosis.
-This treatment best suits mild conditions of phimosis.
+This treatment best suits mild conditions of phimosis, but evidence shows higher success when combined with topical corticosteroid therapy.

 How It Works: The idea here is to gradually extend the foreskin and loosen it so that retraction becomes simpler.
 Depending on how serious the condition is, this may be completed in weeks or months.